angular/angular/aio/content/guide/feature-modules.md

 This tutorial shows you how to create a new NgModule and incorporate it into your app.
 You may also be interested in the following:

-* For more about NgModules, see [Organizing your app with NgModules](guide/ngmodules "Organizing your app with NgModules").
+* For more about NgModules, see [NgModules](guide/ngmodules "NgModules").
-* To learn more about the root NgModule, see [Launching an app with a root NgModule](guide/bootstrapping "Launching an app with a root NgModule").
+* To learn more about the root NgModule, see [Launching an app with a root module](guide/bootstrapping "Launching an app with a root module").
 * To learn about frequently used Angular NgModules and how to import them into your app, see [Frequently-used modules](guide/frequent-ngmodules "Frequently-used modules").

 If you are expanding your app with features, routing, services, widgets, or other code organized with NgModules, see the following:

 * For guidance on how to use NgModules for organizing different areas of your code, see [Guidelines for creating NgModules](guide/module-types "Guidelines for creating NgModules").
-* For a complete description of the NgModule metadata properties, see [Using the NgModule metadata](guide/ngmodule-api "Using the NgModule metadata").
+* For a complete description of the NgModule metadata properties, see [NgModule API](guide/ngmodule-api "NgModule API").
-* To learn how to use shared modules to organize and streamline your code, see [Sharing NgModules in an app](guide/sharing-ngmodules "Sharing NgModules in an app").
+* To learn how to use shared modules to organize and streamline your code, see [Sharing modules](guide/sharing-ngmodules "Sharing modules").

 If you want to manage NgModule loading and the use of dependencies and services, see the following:

-* To learn about loading NgModules eagerly when the app starts, or lazy-loading NgModules asynchronously by the router, see [Lazy-loading feature modules](guide/lazy-loading-ngmodules).
+* To learn about loading NgModules as part of the app launch (known as "eager loading") versus loading some NgModules only when needed by the router (known as "lazy loading"), see [Lazy-loading feature modules](guide/lazy-loading-ngmodules "Lazy-loading feature modules").
-* To understand how to provide a service or other dependency for your app, see [Providing Dependencies for an NgModule](guide/providers "Providing Dependencies for an NgModule").
+* To understand how to provide a service or other dependency for your app, see [Providing dependencies in modules](guide/providers "Providing dependencies in modules").
-* To learn how to create a singleton service to use in NgModules, see [Making a service a singleton](guide/singleton-services "Making a service a singleton").
+* To learn how to create a singleton service to use in NgModules, see [Singleton services](guide/singleton-services "Singleton services").